Ready to say goodbye to debt for good? Learn More

 What Can Repo Companies in Georgia Do?

-Once you miss a payment, the creditor can repossess your car.
-They can do it themselves, but usually, they hire a repo company.
-The repo company doesn’t need to provide any notice before seizing your vehicle, but they must abide by the following rules:
+Repo companies don’t need to provide any notice before seizing your vehicle, but they must abide by the following rules:

 • They can’t enter your home or garage to get the vehicle without your permission.
 They can go on your property to get your car if it’s parked somewhere like the driveway so long as it’s not behind a locked gate.